Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

-Next, for the $U(1)_5$ gauge symmetry to be anomaly-free, we also need to add singlet fermions $\chi'_0$ that only carry $U(1)_5$ charge to each generation.
-Together with $\chi^c_f$, the anomalies can be canceled properly, with the new fermions' charges under the $U(1)_5$ symmetry given by
+Next, for the $U(1)_5$ gauge symmetry to be anomaly-free, we also need to add new singlet fermions $\chi'_0$ that only carry $U(1)_5$ charge to each generation.
+Together with $\chi^c_f$, the anomalies can be properly canceled, with the charges of the new fermions under the $U(1)_5$ symmetry given by

 To sum up, we have an $SU(9)$ Dark GUT gauge group together with the $Sp(4)'\times U(1)_5$ gauge symmetry, forming the complete gauge sector of the model.
 The fermion content, including five different representations under the gauge group $SU(9)\times Sp(4)'\times U(1)_5$, denoted by $A,\Psi,\bar{F},\chi^c_f,\chi'_0$, is provided as follows: